spryker/spryker-docs/docs/scos/dev/upgradability-services/new-documentation/unique-entity-name-not-unique.md

 * Methods
 * Constants

-If a minor or major release introduces with the same name that you are already introduced on project level, it might change behavior or cause issues.
+If core introduces with the same name that already introduced on project level, it might change behavior or cause issues.

 ## Making transfer names unique